-The mistakes that Disney Newbies make when planning their first Disney vacation aren’t made on purpose, or because they didn’t read enough blog posts.
-Sometimes you can’t tell problems are problems until you’re wandering around at 9 pm at night trying to figure out where you can take your family for dinner or how much you’ll have to spend.
-Here are the 10 mistakes we hear about most often when chatting with people about their vacations.
+The mistakes that Disney newbies make when planning their first Disney vacation aren’t made on purpose.
+Or because they didn’t read enough blog posts.
+Sometimes you can’t tell problems are problems until you’re wandering around at 9 pm at night trying to figure out where you can take your family for dinner.
+Or how much you’ll have to spend when you do finally somewhere.
+Here are the 10 Disney World mistakes we hear about most often when chatting with people about their vacations.

 It’s important to consider all the Disney planning that needs to get done ahead of time.
 Yes, Disney is a theme park, but not like any other.
 If you don’t plan you are setting yourself up for disaster on a rather pricey vacation.
-Without planning you’ll have to wait in long lines, miss some dining and ride options completely, wait longer than needed at restaurants, pay more than needed for most things, miss your favorite characters and essentially leave Disney wondering why you spent all that money in the first place.
+Without planning you’ll have to wait in long lines and miss the best dining and ride options completely.
+You wait longer than needed at restaurants, pay more than needed for most things, miss your favorite characters and essentially leave Disney wondering why you spent all that money in the first place.

 Ok, ok, we know!
-Planning a Disney vacation is a full time job, and you’ll definitely need a good week to try and figure everything out.
+Planning a Disney vacation is a full time job.
+Thankfully, we have a Walt Disney World printable planner to help you out and make it easy.
+Look at it this way.
 What could happen if you just show up?
 Surely it wouldn’t be the end of the world, right?
 Surely, you can just wing it, right?
 Wrong.
-Disney planning is not something to skimp on at any stage of your Disney vacationing experience, let alone on your first or only Disney trip.
-Making sure you have dining reserved, your 3 fast passes a day booked, transportation figured out and all those things you have to do ahead of time like booking the hotel, choosing your magic bands and packing the right shoes.
+Disney planning is not something to skimp on at any stage of your Disney vacationing experience.
+Let alone on your first or only Disney vacation.
+Making sure you have dining reserved, your park reservations, and your rides booked is key.
+Figuring out transportation ahead of time helps too.
+From booking the hotel to choosing your magic bands and packing the right shoes.
 Check out the post on how to plan a Disney Vacation in 12 steps if you’re feeling overwhelmed.
 It really can be simple and fun.

 PRO TIP: Make it fun.
 Pick a day to put aside some time for the Disney planning.
 Choose which park on which day, Book the restaurants, book the fast passes, Plan your Disney budget.
-Get a notebook, sit down and just do it.
+Get a notebook or planner, sit down and just do it.

 Stop and Watch a Disney Show

-Disney newbies tend to feel the call of doing “all the things”!!!
-Chances are you’ve waited a long time to get to Disney and since you’re spending the money will want to make the most of this vacation by shoving every last thing into it.
+Many vacationers tend to feel the call of doing “all the things”!!!
+Chances are you’ve waited a long time to get to Disney and since you’re spending the money will want to make the most of this vacation.
+So a normal Disney World mistake is just shoving every last thing you can into every single day.
 This means you’re getting up early, staying out late, and checking off a list.
+Not that we don’t love Disney checklists.
 This isn’t really what Disney dreams are made of.
 What if you thought for a minute that this wouldn’t be your only Disney vacation?
 What if you decided right now that you could easily go back to Disney every couple years?
 No, this isn’t a sales pitch for the DVC, its just a mindset shift that feels a whole lot better.
 Instead, why not plan on sitting to watch a daytime show or a parade?
 They’ll happen a few times a day and there’s no harm in taking an hour out of your schedule to really enjoy the Dapper Dans, or Main Street Trolley Dancers.

 PRO TIP: Check the Disney Parks Schedule for parade and show times ahead of time, or grab a times guide at the park entrance.

 We totally get that this trip is costing a lot.
 We do.
-Disney newbies either budget too tightly or not at all.
+You either budget too tightly or not at all.
 Both tactics will get you into trouble.
-For a true budget you can work with check out our Disney on a budget post.
-As a Disney newbie you won’t be thinking about the extra money you’ll need for tips or snacks or last minute transportation.
+For a true budget you can work with check out our Disney on a budget post, which includes some costs and miscellaneous things you probably didn’t consider.
+Chances are you won’t be thinking about the extra money you’ll need for tips or snacks or last minute transportation.
 And if you’re just winging your finances you’ll end up with a somewhat large credit card bill on the other side of this trip.

 PRO TIP: Don’t attach your credit or debit card to your magic band.
-By day 3 of your vacation you’ll have given in to purchasing whatever.
-By having your Disney dollars on a Disney gift card you can control expenses.
+By day 3 of your vacation you’ll have given in to purchasing whatever you want.
+And for a variety of reasons; it’s hot out, the kids are whiny, cheap food is too far away, and if you have to walk into one more gift shop…, etc. By having your Disney dollars on a Disney gift card you can control expenses.

 Pack Your Disney Day Bag With Less

-Disney newbies lug in strollers, backpacks, tote bags, you name it.
+New Walt Disney World vacationers lug in strollers, backpacks, tote bags, you name it.
+It’s not another country, just theme park.
 While there are definitely instances where you will need a stroller if you’re toting little ones, know that it doesn’t need to be huge or packed with absolutely everything.
 You won’t need your resort mugs, they’re not refillable in the parks.
-You don’t need a 24 pack of water, bring one empty water bottle for each person in your party instead and refill throughout the parks.
+You don’t need a 24 pack of water.
+Bring one empty water bottle for each person in your party instead and refill throughout the parks.
+Part of Walt Disney World’s sustainability plan is refillable water bottle stations, so you will see them popping up everywhere soon.
 If you’re packing your own lunch, bring a small cooler bag and stash it in the lockers at the front of the park.
 The struggle you will have to endure at each ride, each restaurant, each show, and each character meet and greet is simply not worth it, just to have all your stuff nearby.